 Most modern locomotives are able to be used with either end forward, so we will add two ditch lights at each end of the locomotive.
 This means 3 powered light functions at each end of the locomotive for a total of 6.

-This will be really easy to do using our very versatile ZEN 6-function decoders.
-(ZN218.6, ZNM.HP.6 and ZN360.6
+This will be easy to do using our very versatile ZEN 218 6-function decoder.